Insurance - 318 - 368

 What you'll learn

-- Complete, on an accelerated basis, nine out of ten credits required for the Chartered Insurance Professional (CIP) designation from the Insurance Institute of Canada.
+- Complete, on an accelerated basis, eight out of ten credits required for the Chartered Insurance Professional (CIP) designation from the Insurance Institute of Canada.

 2 academic years (periods of 8 months), plus optional co-op